mattorp/oeye-thesis/README.md

 # oeye-thesis
-Describes how oeye can be used on reasoning behind various decisions, based on my thesis about oeye
+Describes how oeye can be used and reasoning behind various decisions, based on my thesis about oeye